 But what if I have kids or a super expensive pet?
 Still three months!
 Just factor your kids’ and purebred English bulldog’s expenses in, their daycare, tuition, and fancy food are part of those fixed expenses we mentioned above.
 Your emergency fund is your first line of defense, not your only line of defense.

 Spending within your means isn’t always possible.
 We get that.
 Many of us are still paying off our student loans, and that is nothing to be ashamed of.
 A good education is priceless, but that doesn’t mean we didn’t have to pay for it.
 Paying off loans is one thing, but if you’ve made it a habit to impulse buy high-price items on credit without being able to pay it off at the end of each month, that is definitely not financially sexy.
 Pay off your credit card each month.
 Period.
 It will help with that sexy credit score of over 750 we mentioned above, too.

 For debt like student loans, mortgages, etc., the number to know here is 35%.
 At any given time, your debt should be no more than 35% of your income.
 FYI, this number will be taken into consideration when you’re applying for a mortgage.

 4. Save 15-25% Of Your Income

-We all want to live the good life and at Stash Wealth, we want that for our clients, too, but keeping up appearances more often leaves you with nothing to show for it in the end.
+Keeping up appearances often leaves you with nothing to show for it in the end.
+Get your financial house in order, and don’t be afraid to share it with your partner.
 Once couples are on the same page with their finances, we’d imagine the sex is better, too!
 Just saying.